 Amy played #1 for the UNM Women’s Tennis team.
 She is in her 18th year as head coach of the varsity girl’s tennis program.
 Amy is also head coach of Academy¹s middle school tennis program, which boasts approximately 75 6th and 7th grade students each fall.
 Under Amy, varsity teams hold 17 district and 3 State Championship titles.
 She achieved professional certification with the USPTA in 2000, is a member of the Southwest USPTA board and recently received the 2016 USPTA Southwest High School Coach of the Year.
 Amy serves on the USTA southwest tennis coaches commission and is actively involved in the development of 12 and under tennis athletes in the southwest section.
 She is a longtime volunteer board member of the local Coleman Vision Tennis Championships, the USTA’s longest running Women’s Pro Circuit tennis event.
 Amy is a Senior Assistant Professional at the Tennis Club of Albuquerque where she teaches adults and youth of all ages and ability as well as coaches USTA league teams.
 Daughter Ava is a student at the Academy.

-Coach Barney has coached varsity athletics at Albuquerque Academy for 50 years, and boys and girls swimming for the past 42 years.
-His swim teams have won 38 New Mexico high school state championships.
-He has been inducted into 6 Halls of Fame, including the University of New Mexico’s Athletic Hall of Honor, the National Federation of High School Athletics Hall of Fame, the State of New Mexico’s Sports Hall of Fame, and the National Interscholastic Swim Coaches Hall of Fame.
+Coach Barney has coached varsity athletics at Albuquerque Academy since 1967, and boys and girls swimming since 1974.
+His swim teams have won 40 New Mexico high school state championships.
+He has been inducted into six halls of fame, including the University of New Mexico’s Athletic Hall of Honor, the National Federation of High School Athletics Hall of Fame, the State of New Mexico’s Sports Hall of Fame, and the National Interscholastic Swim Coaches Hall of Fame.
 In 2006, he became one of the first coaches named as a David H. Robertson National Honor Coach.
-In March of 2018, he will receive NISCA’s most prestigious award, the Collegiate-Scholastic Coaches Award.
-He is currently a member of the International Hall of Fame’s nominating and selection committee.
-Locally, he is perhaps better known as the founder of the Sundance Aquatic Association, the state’s largest single swimming body for the last 45 years.
+In 2018, he received NISCA’s most prestigious award, the Collegiate-Scholastic Coaches Award.
+He is a member of the International Hall of Fame’s nominating and selection committee.
+Locally, he is perhaps better known as the founder of the Sundance Aquatic Association, the state’s largest single swimming body.
 He serves the profession of architecture as an aquatic design consultant for several architectural firms.
 In that regard, the most precious of his designs was his part in the aquatic design of the Academy’s nationally regarded natatorium.
 He is a writer and frequent lecturer on all matters pertaining to sports history.
-He grew up in various parts of the world competing in football, ice hockey, and baseball; In college, he was a three-sport athlete.
+He grew up in various parts of the world competing in football, ice hockey, and baseball; in college, he was a three-sport athlete.
 Never, during that time, did he ever give any thought to becoming a swim coach.

 Coach Clemmer first started coaching at Albuquerque Academy in 1985.
 Her girls cross country team won the 1993 State title before she left coaching due to family health issues.
 She has stayed the coach of the varsity girls’ track and field team since 1985.
 Coach Clemmer’s track and field teams have won six State Championships and currently holds six state records.
 Sheryl attended New Mexcio State University, where she played volleyball, basketball, softball and ran track and her senior year she was awarded the Female Athlete of the Year.
 After participating at the national level for several years in cross country, track, and softball, her passion turned to coaching and giving back to young athletes.
 She has coached girls V Volleyball, V Cross Country, V Basketball and V Track & Field.
 Outside of school activities her hobbies include working with her horses.

-Maribeth Dvorak has taught Physical Education/Health at Amy Biehl Charter High School in Downtown Albuquerque since 2012.
-She has also been coaching volleyball for 14 years.
-Maribeth was the JV assistant coach at Highland High School in 2002, from 2004-2016, she served as the Assistant Varsity Volleyball Coach at Academy.
-She has also coached middle school club volleyball with the Albuquerque Volleyball Club, which focuses on the development of play for young girls.
-Maribeth graduated from Hope Christian in 1998, where she was a 4 year Varsity letterman (3 time State Champion, 1 year runner up).
-She went on to play college volleyball, her first year at Fort Lewis College in Durango, and then 3 years at Point Loma Nazarene University in San Diego, CA, where they finished 3rd in the NAIA National Championships two years in a row.
-After finishing her college career, she continued her passion for volleyball by playing in the Lobo League at UNM coaching club and high school.
-Volleyball is her passion, and she hopes to instill the same love of volleyball into the girls that she coaches.
+Maribeth Dvorak has taught physical education/health at Amy Biehl Charter High School in Downtown Albuquerque since 2012 and coached volleyball since 2002.
+Maribeth was the JV assistant coach at Highland High School in 2002 and from 2004-16, she served as the assistant varsity volleyball coach at the Academy.
+She has also coached middle school club volleyball with the Albuquerque Volleyball Club, which focuses on the development of play for young girls, and at Duke City Volleyball Academy since 2017.
+Maribeth graduated from Hope Christian in 1998, where she was a four-year varsity letterman (three-time state champion, one year runner-up).
+She went on to play college volleyball, her first year at Fort Lewis College in Durango, and then three years at Point Loma Nazarene University in San Diego, where her team finished third in the NAIA National Championships two years in a row.
+After her college career, she continued her passion for volleyball by playing in the Lobo League at UNM and coaching club and high school athletes.
+Volleyball is her passion, and she hopes to instill the same love of volleyball into the girls she coaches.

 Originally from Belen, NM, Ray won the singles state championship in 1994 and 1995 for Belen High School.
 He played tennis for UNM from 1996-1999 and started coaching boys tennis at Academy in 2008.
 He spent three years as the assistant coach before taking over the head coach position.
 Ray is married to Rokeya Jaramillo, and their daughter Isabella Jaramillo ’20 attends the Academy.